jazzband/django-debug-toolbar/docs/installation.rst

 5. Configure django-debug-toolbar
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Add the following configuration for django-debug-toolbar in your setting:
+Add the configuration for django-debug-toolbar in your setting to run tests:

 .. code-block:: python